 6. Learn a Foreign Language

 According to the U.S. Census Bureau, minority groups will represent 57 percent of the total U.S. population by 2060.
 That means the need for nurses to speak languages other than English is growing.
 Nurses must be able to communicate with patients to obtain critical information and relay life-saving information back to them.
 That is made easier when you are able to communicate with them in their native tongue.

 Being a good communicator takes practice and effort.
 But being aware of communication pitfalls and how to handle them is the first step to avoiding them.

-If you are a good communicator, you have already cleared a big hurdle to starting a successful nursing career.
+If you're a good communicator, you have already cleared a big hurdle to starting a successful nursing career.
 Let Athena Career Academy help you with the next step.
-Contact Athena today to continue on your way to earning your nursing degree.
+Contact Athena today to continue your way to earning your nursing degree.